A higher-order singular value decomposition tensor emulator for spatio-temporal simulators: Examples

 \subsubsection{Glacier Example Experimental Design}

-To demonstrate the multi-surrogate tensor emulator for the glacier dynamics problem we consider the following experiment.
-For $s = 10, 20, 30$: \begin{enumerate} \item $s^2$ 2-tuples of $(x,y)$ are drawn using latin hypercube sampling on the range $-5\times 10^5 m$ to $5\times 10^5 m$ for the $x$ and $y$ location values. \item $s$ values of $t$ are sampled uniformly from 0 to 10000 years. \item $s^2$ 2-tuples of (period, amplitude) are drawn using latin hypercube sampling on the range (1000 to 5000) years for period and (100 to 400) meters for amplitude. \item For each combination $(x,y)$, (period, amplitude), and $t$, the glacier thickness function that is to be emulated is evaluated and the result is stored in a tensor, $X$.
-The dimensions of the tensor are $s^2$ by $s$ by $s^2$, so there are $s^5$ total elements in the tensor. \item The methodology from Section 3 is applied to the tensor $X$.
-The combinations of machine learning models tried are all random forests for the spatial, temporal, and parameter components, all neural networks, all Gaussian processes, and Gaussian processes for the spatial and temporal components, but random forests for the parameter component.
-We implemented these machine learning models with the \textit{kernlab} R package \citep{Karatzoglou:2004aa}), the \textit{neuralnet} R package \citep{Fritsch:2019aa}), and the \textit{randomForest} R package \citep{randomForest}. \item The predictive accuracy of the emulator is assessed by calculating the mean absolute relative error on a test set.
+To demonstrate the HOSVD tensor emulator for the glacier dynamics problem we consider the following experiment.
+For $s = 10, 20, 30$: \begin{enumerate} \item $s^2$ 2-tuples of $(x,y)$ are drawn using latin hypercube sampling on the range $-5\times 10^5 m$ to $5\times 10^5 m$ for the $x$ and $y$ location values. \item $s$ values of $t$ are sampled uniformly from 0 to 10000 years. \item $s^2$ 2-tuples of (period, amplitude) are drawn using latin hypercube sampling on the range (1000 to 5000) years for period and (100 to 400) meters for amplitude. \item For each combination $(x,y)$, (period, amplitude), and $t$, the glacier thickness function that is to be emulated is evaluated and the result is stored in a tensor, $\boldsymbol{X}$.
+The dimensions of the tensor are $s^2$ by $s$ by $s^2$, so there are $s^5$ total elements in the tensor. \item The methodology from Section 3 is applied to the tensor $\boldsymbol{X}$.
+The combinations of machine learning models tried are all random forests for the spatial, temporal, and parameter components, all GPs and RFs for the parameter component, but GPs for the spatial and temporal components.
+We implemented these machine learning models with the \textit{kernlab} R package \citep{Karatzoglou:2004aa}) and the \textit{randomForest} R package \citep{randomForest}. \item The predictive accuracy of the emulator is assessed by calculating the mean absolute relative error on a test set.
 Absolute relative error is $|(H_{true} - H_{pred})/H_{true}|$.
 The test set is randomly selected with the same design steps as above, and a test set of size 100 is used; because the test $(x,y)$ and $t$ values are not necessarily the same as the training $(x,y)$ and $t$ values, this example illustrates the capability of the tensor-based method to emulate locations and times that were not in the training sample. \end{enumerate}